-This Plan provides medical and hospital services such as acute detoxification services for the medical, non-psychiatric aspects of substance abuse, including alcoholism and drug addiction, the same as for any other illness or condition, and, to the extent shown below, the services necessary for diagnosis and treatment.
-Services for the psychiatric aspects are provided in conjunction with the Mental Conditions Benefits shown above.
-Outpatient visits to Plan mental health providers for follow-up care and counseling are covered as well as inpatient services necessary for diagnosis and treatment.
-The mental conditions benefits visit/day limitations and copays apply.
-In addition the Plan provides:
+This Plan provides medical and hospital services such as acute detoxification services for the medical, nonpsychiatric aspects of substance abuse, including alcoholism and drug addiction, the same as for any other illness or condition.
+Services for the psychiatric aspects are provided in conjunction with the Mental conditions benefit shown above.
+Outpatient visits to Plan providers for treatment are covered, as well as inpatient services necessary for diagnosis and treatment.
+The Mental conditions benefits visit/day limitations apply to any covered substance abuse care.